top of page

 Initiation of a phobia

 According to the behavioural approach a phobia is acquired through learning an association.
-Being bitten (UCS) creates an automatic fear response (UCR).
-But when a dog (NS) is associated with being bitten (UCS) through pairing, the dog (now CS) then produces a fear response (CR) on its own.
+Being bitten (unconditioned stimulus) creates an automatic fear response (unconditioned response).
+But when a dog (neutral stimulus) is associated with being bitten (unconditoned stimulus) through pairing, the dog (now a conditioned stimulus) then produces a fear response (conditioned response) on its own.

 Before conditioning: UCS > UCR